-10See Implementing Inclusive Education: A Guide for Schools and Dubai Inclusive Education Policy Framework b) Developing and involving all stakeholders in the creating of the Individual Education Plans.c) Working with and supporting the Inclusion Support Team as well as external providers relating to Inclusion.

-d) Supporting teachers in observing, assessing and identifying special educational needs in the school.

-e) Supporting teachers in ensuring student progress through forming positive and professional partnerships and then to engage them in personalized professional development programs around particular areas of development.

-f) Implementing evidence-based programs of intervention for individual and small groups of students.

-g) Helping to maintain the respective SEND, G &T and ELL registers.

-h) Working with external providers relating to Inclusion.
+- b) Developing and involving all stakeholders in the creating of the Individual Education Plans. - Working with and supporting the Inclusion Support Team as well as external providers relating to Inclusion. - d) Supporting teachers in observing, assessing and identifying special educational needs in the school. - e) Supporting teachers in ensuring student progress through forming positive and professional partnerships and then to engage them in personalized professional development programs around particular areas of development. - f) Implementing evidence-based programs of intervention for individual and small groups of students. - g) Helping to maintain the respective support registers. - h) Working with external providers relating to Inclusion.

-7.10 Class Teachers / Subject Specialists
+7.8 Class Teachers / Subject Specialists